NeXTLinux/nextlinux-engine/docs/content/docs/quickstart/_index.md

 ## Introduction

-In this section, you'll learn how to get up and running with a stand-alone Anchore Engine installation for trial, demonstration and review with [Docker Compose](https://docs.docker.com/compose/install/).
+In this section, you'll learn how to get up and running with a stand-alone Nextlinux Engine installation for trial, demonstration and review with [Docker Compose](https://docs.docker.com/compose/install/).

 ## Configuration Files for this Quickstart: